kosiorski/task-planer/README.md

 # task-planer

-A simple full REST application used to plan tasks.
+A simple RESTful application used to plan tasks.
 It uses token authentication.

 Used stack:
 * Java